Loading...

 Perhaps a ranking test.

-So for two or more dishes.
+So for two or more dishes, and you rank one sensory attribute.

-Or perhaps paired comparison.
+Or perhaps, paired comparison.

 So for two dishes, compare one sensory attribute.

-So for example, which one is smoother.
+So for example, which one is smoother?

-And it shows the intensity for a range of different sensory attributes for one or more dishes.
+Or perhaps, you might do a star diagram and it shows the intensity for a range of different sensory attributes for one or more dishes.

 And the results will allow us to make and justify changes to our recipe in the future.